OTDZ/SortManager/README.md

         return arrayToSort;
 ```

-### I used a nested for loop and a temp variable to allow me to swap elements in the area.
+### I used a nested for loop and a temp variable to allow me to swap elements in the array.